Bombard Renewable Energy

-Bombard Renewable Energy is an American provider of renewable energy services.
+Bombard Renewable Energy is an American provider of renewable energy services located in Nevada at Las Vegas.
 Bombard's primary services include the design, financing, construction, installation, operations, and maintenance of solar photovoltaic ("PV") energy systems.
 Additionally, Bombard performs energy efficiency audits, designs, and constructs mobile solar PV charging stations.
+Bombard specializes in building solar power systems that use solar photovoltaic (PV), wind energy and concentrated PV, also known as CSPV.

 History

-Bombard Renewable Energy, located in Las Vegas, Nevada, is an indirect, wholly owned subsidiary of MDU Resources Group, Inc. ("MDU").
-Bombard Electric, LLC, founded in 1982 and acquired by MDU in 2005, later added the renewable energy division, Bombard Renewable Energy, in 2006.
+Bombard Renewable Energy, located in Las Vegas, Nevada, is an indirect, wholly owned subsidiary of Everus Construction Group (EGC).
+Bombard Electric, LLC, founded in 1982 and acquired by MDU in 2005 and later split to Everus, later added the renewable energy division, Bombard Renewable Energy, in 2006.
 Bombard Renewable Energy has installed more than 70 Megawatts of Solar PV systems in Nevada and nationwide, both in the public and private sectors.
 In 2018, Bombard was ranked 13th on the Solar Power World's Top 100 Solar Contractors list as measured by kWh installed in 2027 with 235,848.3 kWh installed in 2020.
 In 2020, Bombard was 300th with 1,488 kWh installed capacity.

 Bombard's staff includes four North American Board of Certified Energy Practitioners ("NABCEP") PV Installers, two of the first NABCEP certified Technical Sales staff in the United States, as well as the nation's second Underwriters Laboratories (UL), certified PV installer.